christianvuye/christianvuye/README.md

 i'm a curious generalist software developer who loves to dive into a variety of different fields and technologies - my journey has taken me from automating business processes at Honda 🏎️ to producing games 🎮, from (co-)founding mutltiple companies to orchestrating a fleet of ai agents that help me create amazing software and other creative endevours.

-**currently:** giguring out my next steps in barcelona (after my last startup crashed and burned 🔥🔥🔥🔥)
+**currently:** figuring out my next steps in barcelona (after my last startup crashed and burned 🔥🔥🔥🔥)
 **mission:** lifelong learning, exploring and pushing the limits
-**philosophy:** "The important thing is not to stop questioning.
-Curiosity has its own reason for existence." 🧠
+**philosophy:** "the important thing is not to stop questioning. curiosity has its own reason for existence." 🧠 (some very smart man said this, not me)

 ---